adam-hughes-devinit/adt/README.md

 #### Scopes
 There are a few defined _scopes_ for projects.
 They are a group of filters to help users find meaningful groups of data.
 They are available on the search panel.

+If a user is moving within a defined scope, there is a flash notification at the top of the search window to tell him which scope he is in.
 ##### Default Scope
 The default scope is "Official Finance".
 A user is brought there by default, and notified by a notice on the page.